aik2mlj/cli-toolbox/README.md

 ### Post Installation

 - Use a modern terminal emulator that renders images and [Nerd Font](https://www.nerdfonts.com/) well.
 I recommend [Ghostty](https://ghostty.org/) which just works out-of-the-box, or [Kitty](https://sw.kovidgoyal.net/kitty/) if you need more features and extensive configurability.
+  - You may find it very helpful knowing your emulator's tab / window management and various keybindings.
+For Ghostty, take a look at this [cheat sheet](https://ricoberger.de/cheat-sheets/ghostty/).

 - You may want to set the default shell to `fish`.
   - If this is a local setup, change the login shell with `chsh -s $(which fish)`.
 If this fails, add `fish` to `/etc/shells` first with `sudo sh -c 'echo $(which fish) >> /etc/shells'`.